oracle-devrel/cd3-automation-toolkit/docs/createnetwork-jenkins.md

 <b>_Steps in detail_:</b>

-1. Modify your excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets.
+1. Modify the excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets.
 2. Execute the _setupOCI.py_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_
 3. To Validate the CD3 excel Tabs - Choose option _'Validate CD3'_ and _'Validate Networks'_ from sub-menu to check for syntax errors in Excel sheet.
 Examine the log file generated at ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.logs```.
-If there are errors, please rectify them accordingly and proceed to the next step.
+If there are errors, rectify them accordingly and proceed to the next step.
 4. Choose option to _'Modify Network'_ under _'Network'_ from the displayed options.
 Once the execution is successful, multiple .tfvars related to networking like ```<customer_name>_major-objects.auto.tfvars``` and more will be generated under the folder ```/cd3user/tenancies/<customer_name>/terraform_files/<region_dir>/<service_dir>```.
 Existing files will move into respective backup folders.
  >**Note-**: Make sure to export Sec Rules, Route Rules, DRG Route Rules to CD3 Excel Sheet before executing this option.